-Our minimum requirement is at least a 2:1 UK Honours degree in chemistry, physics, mathematics, materials, biochemistry, engineering or other appropriate subject.
+Our minimum requirement is a 2.1 degree in chemistry, physics, mathematics, materials, biochemistry, engineering or other appropriate subject.

 Months of entry

 Nanotechnology represents a fundamental change in the way we interact with the natural world, and is set to deliver major scientific and technological advances.

 The massive global investment in nanotechnology means that scientists who are trained to work effectively in an interdisciplinary environment that bridges the diverse fields of chemistry, physics, materials science, biology and engineering, will play a vital role in shaping the future.